multinet-app/multinet-server/devops/README.md

 # Vagrant

 To test locally, you can use vagrant.
-Vagrant is a python package that is most easily installed with pip by running, `pip install vagrant`.
+Vagrant is a python package that is easily installed on most systems.
+If you need help installing it, please read the [docs](https://www.vagrantup.com/docs/installation/).
 Once you have Vagrant installed, you can run the vagrant file using:

 ```
 sudo vagrant up -i